 Active pharmaceutical ingredients are synthesis chemicals or substances used in pharmaceuticals for pharmacological action, API mixed with other ingredients to for better withstand and absorption of finished drugs products.
 Such chemicals are designed to provide pharmacological activity or other direct impacts in medical diagnosis, cure, mitigation, treatment, or prevention, or to influence the structure and function of the body.

-Why use and regulates Active Ingredients?
+Why use and regulate Active Ingredients?

 What is the Expiry Date?

-The expiry date of ACtive pharmaceutical ingredients is the date after which it can not be suggested to use. however it can be use used after the expiry date, but over time its efficacy may have decreased.
+The expiry date of Active pharmaceutical ingredients is the date after which it can not be suggested to use. however it can be use used after the expiry date, but over time its efficacy may have decreased.

 What is the Retest Date?